hn3000/greatest-predictor/README.md

-# Implementing the "Single Greatest Predictor of Future Stock Marrket Returns"
+# Implementing the "Single Greatest Predictor of Future Stock Market Returns"

 Source for the idea: